singledigit/devops-bootcamp/configuration/cli.md

 ## Configure the CLI
 1. Open a Terminal
-2. Type the command `AWS Config`
+2. Type the command `aws configure`
+3. Depending on your terminal you can either Copy/Paste or type your *AWS Access
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNDc3NzEzMSw4MjM3MTk5MjYsLTExOT
-c5NTM2MDBdfQ==
+eyJoaXN0b3J5IjpbLTExMjQ3OTUzNTIsODIzNzE5OTI2LC0xMT
+k3OTUzNjAwXX0=
 -->